brandur/org/articles/aws-intrinsic-static.md

+---
+hook: Building a static site on AWS with a global CDN, free HTTPS with automatic certificate renewal, and a CI-based deployment process powered by GitHub pull requests.
+location: San Francisco
+published_at: 2016-04-09 02:11:19.000000000 Z
+title: The Intrinsic Static Site
+---

 I've written previously [about my misgivings with static sites on AWS](/fragments/aws-static-hosting), and while some of those points are still valid, there's no question that the maturity of the AWS product and the